MatejKocourek/apt-fuzzer/code-coverage/README.md

+# Code coverage - NI-APT task 1

+Any information you want to write here

+## Testing

+Line coverage: ..% (for instance, 89%)
+You can add more coverage information if you want to.

+## Benchmark

+Slow-down of instrumentation: ...x (for instance, 10x slower)

+# Project annotation

 The goal of this project is to create a line coverage tool for C programs.

 | #   | Task          | Points |  Start |    End |